100 Sights in Toronto, Canada (with Map and Images)

 Monument to Multiculturalismpaul (dex) from Toronto / CC BY 2.0

-The term multiculturalism has a range of meanings within the contexts of sociology, political philosophy, and colloquial use.
-In sociology and in everyday usage, it is a synonym for ethnic pluralism, with the two terms often used interchangeably, and for cultural pluralism in which various ethnic and cultural groups exist in a single society.
-It can describe a mixed ethnic community area where multiple cultural traditions exist or a single country within which they do.
+Multiculturalism is the coexistence of multiple cultures.
+The word is used in sociology, in political philosophy, and colloquially.
+In sociology and everyday usage, it is usually a synonym for ethnic or cultural pluralism in which various ethnic and cultural groups exist in a single society.
+It can describe a mixed ethnic community area where multiple cultural traditions exist or a single country.
 Groups associated with an indigenous, aboriginal or autochthonous ethnic group and settler-descended ethnic groups are often the focus.

 Wikipedia: Multiculturalism (EN)